QSO B1823+568: Radio structure

 The source of QSO B1823+568 is classified as compact.
 Observations made by MERLIN described it as having a triple structure, made up of a bright radio core connected by a radio emission bridge.
 There are two components located 1.1 and 1.4 milliarcseconds away, straddling the core.
 84 GHz radio imaging showed a bare core instead with an estimated flux density of 485 mJy.
 High polarization was also detected in the core based on polarization images made by Very Long Baseline Interferometry.

 QSO B1823+568 has an extended jet towards the south-east direction.
 When revealed through 43 GHz imaging, the jet displays a rich structure on a scale of 14 parsecs and has four identified jet components, detected through a 15 GHz radio image.
 These components contain jet knots.
 Two of the knots are moving at superluminal speeds while the other two are stationary.
 The jet at 43 GHz, instead shows fast-moving knots with implications of a resolved underlying flow.
-Faraday rotation was detected in the jet with a rotation measure of -200 ± 88 rad m^{-2}.
+Faraday rotation was detected in the jet with a rotation measure of −200 ± 88 rad m^{−2}.
 Very Large Array imaging have showed the jet to bend northeast, forming a lobe at the position angle of 95° and appearing to have a longitudinal magnetic field.

 Quasi-periodic oscillation

 In 2022, QSO B1823+568 was shown to undergo a quasi-periodic oscillation with a variability period of 283^{+17}_{-13} days, equivalent to more than 10 days but less than a year.
 Based on observations, this is likely explained by a nonballistic helical jet motion driven by orbital motion in a binary supermassive black hole system lying in the center of the quasar.
-The mass of the primary supermassive black hole is estimated to be between 1.92 billion M_{ʘ} and 3.43 billion M_{ʘ}.
+The mass of the primary supermassive black hole is estimated to be between 1.92 billion M_{☉} and 3.43 billion M_{☉}.